Automation

 Edit an automation

-Customize an existing automation to work even more efficiently.
-For this, select Edit.
+Select Edit to customize an existing automation to work even more efficiently.
 In the window that appears, select the desired entry in the overview to make changes.
-For example, you can select Ticket to make the desired settings there.
+For example, select Ticket to edit the ticket settings.

 Edit an automation